This is the fourth in a series of Posts I plan on doing on a complete visual guide to factions and their missing units.

 Huinitenuchli is the Senior Mage-Priest of Xlanhuapec who taught the other Slann of the cities protective Mists and has defended the Lizardmen Empire on many occasions.

 During the Great Catastrophe when the whole Lizardmen Empire was besieged by Chaos, Slaa'Ulaan, a Daemon Prince of Slaanesh, known to the Lizardmen as 'The Nether-thing of the Second Moon' was amongst the most vile and destructive fiends ever to ravage the continent of Lustria, despoiling his way across the continent and taking particular delight in the defeat and capture of many Mage-Priests, who were sacrificed in Obscene rituals to the Prince of Pleasure.
-It was only by the efforts of the Mage-Priest Lord Huinitenuchli of Pahuax that Slaa'Ulaan was eventually defeated at the Battle of Xuhua Lake, though the Slann's body was grievously wounded and it took him many years to recover from the ordeal.
+It was only by the efforts of the Mage-Priest Lord Huinitenuchli of Pahuax that Slaa'Ulaan was eventually defeated at the Battle of Xuhua Lake, though the Slann's body was grievously wounded and it took him many years to recover.

 During the End Times, there were scant few Mage-Priests left, let alone ones from the Second Spawning as Hunitenuchli was.
-Despite his immense age he had lost none of his mental acuity (though he's prone to dosing off and struggles to awaken).
+Despite his immense age, he had lost none of his mental acuity (though he's prone to dosing off and waking him can be quite the ordeal).
 It was he who commanded the Ancient mists of the city in its defence against the encroaching Skaven.
 Xlanhuapec's defenders had been greatly depleted as much of their forces had been sent up north to reinforce their allies, but the city's position at the centre of a great quagmire and its magical defences helped to greatly slow down the enemy.
 Skinks and Kroxigors used their aquatic nature to their benefit, striking in gorilla attacks, picking off Skaven patrols one by one.
 It was only through their Warplock Engineers that the Skaven were able to dispel the Mist and rout the Lizardmen.
 Despite their best efforts though, they aren't able to slay their real quarry, which is the Slaan who are hidden away in their star chamber thanks to the many traps, Old One tech and of course, Chakax (thanks to the nature of the End Times, Chakax and Huinitenuchli survive this assault but are forgotten about after this, just like Gor-Rok, Nakai and Kroq-Gar).